11908 Lake Shore Boulevard

 The design was strangely exuberant in matters of scale and detail, using arches, masks, and roundels for ornament.
 The manor house and outbuildings were constructed of roughcast stucco on a brick foundation, some half-timbering, and a pantile roof.

 The house was approached from the north through a porte-cochère spanning the drive supported on fluted columns with Tuscan capitals.
 West and south of the house was a raised terrace with heavy stone balustrading, set on a brick foundation, as high as that of the house.

-The house was entered through a center hall with a reversed staircase whose landing windows rose above the front door.
+The house entered through a center hall with a reversed staircase whose landing windows rose above the front door.
 The living room lay to the right and the library and dining room to the left of the hall.
 The interior woodwork was of oak carved with an abundance of imagination in the form of human and animal heads and foliage.

 After living with the Arts and Crafts style for about ten years, Mrs. Ingalls decided to try again, calling back Bonhard to enlarge the home with a wing projecting from the center of the south front and remove the porte-cochère and stone balustrading of the terraces.
 The addition permitted a total of six principal bedrooms and their baths along with four staff bedrooms and a bathroom for the second floor.
 A swimming pool and squash court were also added.

 Bonhard changed the interior to eighteenth-century English with a library brought from England and installed in the house.
 The dining room was enlarged and paneled with walls containing cupboards for the concealed storage of china, crystal, and silver.
-An inlaid marble Adam style period mantle inported from England for the dining room, and a magnificent crystal chandelier holding a hundred lights, given by Czar Nicholas II to William Howard Taft, was installed.
+An inlaid marble Adam style mantle imported from England for the dining room, and a magnificent crystal chandelier holding a hundred lights, given by Czar Nicholas II to William Howard Taft, was installed.
 Meals always concluded with the withdrawal of the men to a separate room to smoke.